sjtu-liao/three-body/README.md

 ###### Xiaoming LI and Shijun LIAO
 ###### Shanghai Jiao Tong University, China
 ## Background
 The famous three-body problem can be traced back to Newton [1] in 1680s, and attracted many famous mathematicians and physicists such as Euler [2], Lagrange [3] and so on.
 Poincare [4] found that the first integrals for the motion of three-body system do not exist, and besides orbits of three-body system are rather sensitive to initial conditions.
 His discovery of the so-called “sensitivity dependence on initial conditions” (SDIC) laid the foundation of modern chaos theory.
 It well explains why in the 300 years only three families of periodic orbits of three-body system were found by Euler [2] and Lagrange [3], until 1970s when the Broucke-Hadjidemetriou-Henon family of periodic orbits were found [5–9].
 The famous figure-eight family was numerically discovered by Moore [10] in 1993 and rediscovered by Chenciner and Montgomery [11] in 2000.
 In 2013, Suvakov and Dmitrasinovic [12] made a breakthrough to find 13 new distinct periodic orbits by means of numerical methods, which belong to 11 new families.
 In 2017 Li and Liao [13] found more than six hundred new periodic orbits of three-body system with equal mass, and in 2018 Li et al. [14] further reported more than one thousand new periodic orbits of three-body system with unequal mass.
-In 2018, Li and Liao [15] reported more than two hundred new collisionless periodic orbits in free-fall three-body problem.
+In 2018, Li and Liao [15] reported more than three hundred new collisionless periodic orbits in free-fall three-body problem.

 **The following show the details of our newly found periodic orbits.**